 When the time comes to check out of detox, you no longer need heroin.
 Your body doesn’t signal you any longer that it needs the drug to function.
 However, your mind’s still playing tricks on you.
 You’ll experience sudden cravings that seem to come out of nowhere.

-Enrolling in Rehab after Your Stay at One of the Heroin Detox Centers
+Enrolling in Rehab After Heroin Detox

-At rehab, you figure out what’s behind the substance abuse.
+At heroin rehab, you figure out what’s behind the substance abuse.
 You learn new coping skills and end dysfunctional patterns.
 It’s an excellent opportunity for you to undergo personal development as well as growth.
 Therapists use a variety of care approaches to assist you.

 - Cognitive-behavioral therapy, which focuses on faulty connections between your mind and actions